 The steps involved in establishing the User End point Device Policy

 Step 1: Define your scope.

-- Do you have a clear definition of what a “mobile Internet device” is for your organization?
+2. Do you have a clear definition of what a “user end point devices.” is for your organization?

-- Strive to understand what mobile Internet devices your users actually have and use (including personally owned devices).
+- Strive to understand what user end point devices. your users actually have and use (including personally owned devices).
 There may be more of them out there than your expect!

-- Fake or Stolen Hardware: Organizations and users should also be alert that they may encounter fake or stolen mobile Internet devices.
+- Fake or Stolen Hardware: Organizations and users should also be alert that they may encounter fake or stolen devices.
 These devices may not work at all, or may break, or may stop working at the next operating system upgrade.
-Only purchase mobile Internet devices from reputable authorized dealers.
+Only purchase devices from reputable authorized dealers.

-- It’s A Hard World Out There: Mobile Internet devices live in the real world and are subject to a panoply of environmental threats ranging from being dropped to getting wet, or getting cooked in hot cars or frozen in cold ones.
+- It’s A Hard World Out There: Many of the user end point devices are subject to a panoply of environmental threats ranging from being dropped to getting wet, or getting cooked in hot cars or frozen in cold ones.
 You may want to encourage users to keep their device on their person, and to consider purchasing and using a case or holster to minimize at least some of those threats.

-It is hard to support “everything” well, and your users may end up more-or-less randomly selecting a mobile Internet device based on word-of-mouth or aggressive salesmanship.
+It is hard to support “everything” well, and your users may end up more-or-less randomly selecting a device based on word-of-mouth or aggressive salesmanship.
 Should you be making some specific recommendations?
-In fact, should you have a standardized list of supported mobile Internet devices?
+In fact, should you have a standardized list of supported devices?

-If you want influence over mobile device selection, are you willing to pay to obtain that influence (e.g., by subsidizing some mobile Internet device choices), or do you just want to try influencing those decisions via policy?
+If you want influence over device selection, are you willing to pay to obtain that influence (e.g., by subsidizing some device choices), or do you just want to try influencing those decisions via policy?